F.A.M.E. (Chris Brown album): Background and recording

 Kevin McCall, (left) and Sevyn Streeter (right) contributed notably to the album's creation.

 Brown's third studio album, Graffiti, was released in December 2009, shortly after the domestic violence scandal involving him and his ex-girlfriend, Rihanna.
 The album was considered a critical and commercial failure compared to his previous works.
 In 2010, following the release of Graffiti, Brown composed and released three mixtapes for free: In My Zone (Rhythm & Streets), Fan of a Fan (a collaborative mixtape with rapper Tyga), and In My Zone 2.
-These mixtapes showcased a new writing style for the singer, addressing more mature themes and featuring a different musical style that mixed R&B with hip hop.
+These mixtapes showcased a new writing style for the singer, addressing edgier themes and featuring a different musical style that mixed R&B with hip hop.
 For these projects, he began working with new producers, most notably Kevin McCall.
-Meanwhile, the work for F.A.M.E. started.

 Brown told The Guardian in a 2013 interview that during that period he was having “one of the most troubling times in [his] life” because he felt “the hatred from more adult people,” which he struggled to comprehend at the time, given the emotional turmoil he was experiencing.
-Despite the adversity, he remained optimistic about his future, believing that his dedication and hard work would ultimately lead to a comeback.
-Brown affirmed that at the time he thought: “I'm going to come back, I know the music that I'm doing, how hard I work, is not just for nothing”.
+The singer said he channeled the challenges he faced into determination, recalling that at the time he thought: “I'm going to come back, I know the music that I'm doing, how hard I work, is not just for nothing”.
 He found himself writing several songs every night, “just out of pure… I wouldn't say heartbreak, but just pure ambition.
 To prove people wrong”.
 In his 2017 self-documentary, Welcome to My Life, Brown stated that most of the songs he made for F.A.M.E. were “elevating and transcending life, instead of the negative that was in [his] life”.
 The singer said in a 2023 interview on Club Shay Shay that while the work on his previous albums was a learning experience, F.A.M.E. marked a turning point in his recording process: "I was kinda like in my zone.
 I knew what I wanted."

 Originally, Brown wanted the album to be a double-disc, consisting of 25 to 30 tracks.
 However, the record company was opposed to that, so he cut down the project to 13 tracks for the standard version, extending it to 19 songs in the most expanded deluxe edition of the record.
 On September 18, 2010, Brown announced the title to the album; F.A.M.E.
 Brown supplied a backronym for the title: "Forgiving All My Enemies", and he has also referred to it as "Fans Are My Everything".